bymw1990/hci-ng-grid/README.md

 This is an array of any instead of number because the row key could be anything.
 ```

+## Global Config

+The root module can take configuration json that can be used to set defaults for every grid.
+For example, if you want every grid in your application to use the same theme and you don't want
+to specify that theme in every instance of the grid, you can do the following:

+    GridModule.forRoot({
+      theme: "report"
+    })

 ## Advanced Features

 ### Rendering Cells